genzj/pybingwallpaper/README.md

                             instead of country.
 Market code should be specified in format 'xy-ab' such as en-us.
 Note: specify this parameter will override any settings to --country.
+      --database-file DATABASE_FILE
+                            specify the sqlite3 database used to store meta info of photos. leave it blank to disable database storage.
       -d, --debug           enable debug outputs.
 The more --debug the more detailed the log will be
       -i INTERVAL, --interval INTERVAL